Kamran Akmal: T10 franchise career

+Post-retirement

 Cricket administration

-In January 2023, he became the head of a selection committee for domestic age-group teams, conducting trials for the selection of the U-13, U-16 and U-19 regional and district sides.
+In January 2023, he became the head of a selection committee for domestic age-group teams, conducting trials for the selection of the U-13, U-16 and U-19 regional and district teams.

 In February 2023, he was also made a member of Haroon Rasheed's national selection committee.

 Later in February 2023 he withdrew from the senior and junior selection panels as he had a contract with some private TV channel for the coverage of 2023 PSL, and found that appearing there as a PCB official would lead to a conflict of interest.

 Coaching career

 In February 2023, he was appointed the batting mentor for Peshawar Zalmi.
 Akmal also served as the head coach of Peshawar for an exhibition match against the Quetta Gladiators when regular head coach, Daren Sammy, was not available.